Are Myers Briggs’ (MBTI) 16 personality types reliable? Can the MBTI help your company predict employee performance or is merely a theory?

 ENFJ – The Team Players

 The ENFJ personality type loves working in teams where they can help their colleagues.
 They like to keep everyone around them happy as much as possible.
-This trait makes them perfect project managers, especially if you have a diverse team with many conflicting ideas.
+This trait makes them perfect project managers and general contractors, especially if you have a diverse team with many conflicting ideas.

 Between other personalities, they show incredible flexibility and versatility.
 It’s common to see them thriving in almost any role.
 Their likable character surely makes this a lot easier.